Skip to main content

 Ayurvedic Yoga Therapy

-The Ayurvedic Health Counselor program and the Advanced Yoga Studies (YTT 300) plus a 6-month integration followed by a year of clinical practice.
+After completing the Ayurvedic Health Counselor program and the Advanced Yoga Studies (YTT 300) program, attend six months of online Yoga-Ayurveda Integration, one 6-day in-person practicum, and one year of clinical practice.

 Master of Arts